skellis46/finger-pointing-moon/case-for-support.md

 **Problem 2 'can and cannot be known':**

-+ traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
+- traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
-+ practice-research: process-driven experimental movement practice as paradigmatically complex and experientially driven
+- practice-research: process-driven experimental movement practice as paradigmatic (or edge-case) example of epistemics limits and possibilities in practice-research
-    * paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically | Use of body-based practice as a edge-case example -- to go into heart of problem that makes broader/wider principles possible.
-    * Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[@heathfield_what_2011]
+    + practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
+Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word
+    + includes speculative and/or experimental documentation practices using still and moving images and written responses
+    + analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally
+    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel]
-+ practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
+- practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance'
-    * collecting hand-written notes/letters of others about memories of watching dance/performance.
-Key: analogue, experience of watching (vs 'doing' in experimental movement practice above)
-    * watching and/or doing (not sure whether to focus on watching only)
+    + invite and collect notes and letters from scholars and wider public about first-hand memories of watching and doing dance and/or performance
-    * cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
+    + catalogue these collected letters and responses into various kinds of works, responses, years, etc
+    + cataloguing process will result in a small-scale exhibition to be presented at various performance spaces in the UK
-+ practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Un/knowable Body'
+- practice-research: collecting practice of materials, traces, ideas, notes, and thoughts on corporeal epistemics: _The Un/knowable Body_
+    + gather materials throughout the research project
+    + organise these materials into emergent patterns (based on not yet known characteristics)
+    + develop exhibition of these materials to be presented at movement research centres nationally and internationally

+[^wheel]: e.g. Something like this: <https://www.skellis.net/blog/emotions>

 **Problem 3 'specificity':**
 + traditional scholarship: collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
 + traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'.

+**Project level**

 ## Project plan and timetable